pmem/ndctl/ndctl-disable-namespace.md

 kernel.org), or NVDIMMs without a valid *namespace index* in their label area.

+> **Note**
+>
+> Label-less namespaces lack many of the features of their label-rich
+> cousins.
+For example, their size cannot be modified, or they cannot be
+> fully *destroyed* (i.e. the space reclaimed).
+A destroy operation will
+> zero any mode-specific metadata.
+Finally, for create-namespace
+> operations on label-less namespaces, ndctl bypasses the region
+> capacity availability checks, and always satisfies the request using
+> the full region capacity.
+The only reconfiguration operation supported
+> on a label-less namespace is changing its *mode*.

 A namespace can be provisioned to operate in one of 4 modes, *fsdax*, *devdax*, *sector*, and *raw*.
 Here are the expected usage models for these modes: